(Translate this site)

 I tried my best to avoid greasy spoons after that.
 And just took my own sickness-- so closely timed with Shadow's bad gas ordeal-- as another sign of how intertwined our fates were.

-I'd felt mighty obliged to Tom for his aid in the latest fracas, and so revealed a bit more of Shadow's tricks to him than just about anybody else had ever seen but for me and dad.
+I'd felt mighty obliged to Tom for his aid in the latest fracas, and so revealed a bit more of Shadow's tricks to him than just about anybody else had ever seen but for me and dad; or at least shown him what I could in a dark parking lot, with a flashlight.
 Even my friends Steve and Will never knew of all Shadow's special talents back then (I admit it: they weren't really that interested, either).

 In gradually compiling all the background info on this incident over the years since, I also heard from more than one person that Roddy had promised a pretty hefty reward to whoever he deemed most responsible for destroying Shadowfast and/or badly injuring or killing me.

-What was the ultimate reward?
+What was that reward?
 Two thousand dollars, supposedly.

-Yeah, I know that doesn't sound like much in 2007.
+Yeah, I know that doesn't sound like much in the 21st century.
 But it was quite a shiny sum in 1973, in my impoverished hometown.

 What goes around comes around

 I was surprised by Roddy's end when I heard of it.
-Not surprised that someone had killed him.
-Just by how they did it.
-Apparently someone had done to him exactly what he'd threatened to do to me-- shot him in the face while he was sitting in his car (not the Trans Am, but some import I believe).
-A friend of his had discovered him soon after and rushed him to the hospital, but too late.
+Not surprised that someone had killed him, but by how they'd done it.
+Apparently, someone had done to him exactly what he'd threatened to do to me: shot him in the face while he was sitting in his car (not the Trans Am, but some import I believe).
+A friend of his had discovered him soon after and rushed him to the hospital, but in vain.

 It was pretty gruesome.
-The friend had had no choice but to slide the seat rearwards and sit in Roddy's bloody lap to drive him to the hospital as quickly as possible.
-For apparently he was unable to move Roddy out of the driver's seat and no one else around was immediately able (or maybe willing) to help in the matter.
+The friend had had no choice but to slide the seat rearwards and sit in Roddy's bloody lap, to drive him to the hospital as quickly as possible.
+For he'd been unable to move Roddy out of the driver's seat, and no one else around was immediately able (or willing) to help in the matter.

-And no. It wasn't me who killed Roddy.
+And no: it wasn't me who killed Roddy.
 Although anyone who knew of Roddy's parking lot threat to me (and various other matters as related here) might have suspected me.
-But so far as I know the police never learned of our parking lot impasse.
-Though I did tell Steve and a few others about it at the time.
-I never told anyone but a few of my fellow convoy members about the run-in with Roddy's posse though.
-Until now.
+But so far as I know the police never learned of our parking lot confrontation-- or anything else which might have aroused suspicion of my own involvement.
+Though I did tell Steve and a few others about the parking lot thing at the time.
+I never told anyone but a few of my fellow convoy members about the run-in with Roddy's posse though (until now).

 BACK to Me and my Shadow supercar: Driver logs 1969 Ford Mustang Mach 1 supercar site map